fishing for bottom dwellers

 Surf Fishing Strong currents

 A long leader can improve your chances of a catch, especially in clear waters.
-Using rig with a slow reel can help you manage strong currents for surf fishing.
-Different fishing techniques like jigging lure, drifting and anchoring allow you to adapt to various water conditions and fish behavior.
+Using a rig with a slow reel can help you manage strong currents for surf fishing.
+Different fishing techniques like jigging lure, drifting, and anchoring allow you to adapt to various water conditions and fish behavior.

 Bait Type Best Use